moment/luxon/docs/math.md

 diffInMonths.as('days'); //=> 30
 ```

-That's our conversion between months and days (you could also do a long-term-accurate conversion; it wouldn't fix the issue ahead).
+That's our conversion between months and days (you could also do a longterm-accurate conversion; it wouldn't fix the issue ahead).
 But this isn't the number of days between February 15 and March 15!

 ```
 var diffInDays = end.diff(start, 'days');